In This Article

 - 300-499: Very poor

-Are there other credit scoring models?
+Are there other credit scores?

 Aside from FICO Score and VantageScore credit scores, the credit bureaus can also generate their own consumer credit scores.
-These scores follow a proprietary model that’s unique to the credit bureau issuing the score.
+These scores follow a proprietary model unique to the credit bureau issuing the score.

 These scores can give you an idea of where you stand credit-wise, but they aren’t the same scores lenders will check when you apply for loans.
-For that reason, they’re often referred to as educational scores, since they’re designed to inform consumers about their credit situation.
+For that reason, they’re often referred to as educational scores since they’re designed to inform consumers about their credit situation.

 |FICO Scores||Other credit scores|

 Bottom line, FICO Scores are considered the industry standard.
-So if you’re checking your credit scores for the first time, then checking your FICO Scores can give you a better idea of how lenders perceive you in terms of risk.
+So if you’re checking your credit scores for the first time, then checking your FICO Score can give you a better idea of how lenders perceive you in terms of risk.

-That doesn’t mean you shouldn’t be interested in your VantageScore or proprietary credit scores.
 Other credit score models can also offer insight into what you may be doing right when using credit and what you could improve upon.
 But overall, FICO Scores can carry more weight in credit and lending decisions.

 How to check your FICO Score